 Softbox vs Umbrella – What’s the difference?

-Now you understand what the difference between softboxes and rings, but what are umbrella lights?
-Umbrella lights are very similar to Soft Box lights but are often much cheaper.
+Now you understand what the difference between softboxes and rings, but what about umbrella lights?
+Umbrella lights are very similar to Soft Box lights, but are often much cheaper, and usually easier to set up.
 Umbrella lights usually have a wider spread than Softboxes (because they’re not boxes, duh), illuminating a much wider area.
 This also means that they have less directional control.

 They are by far the most popular lighting choice as they are very cheap, portable, and simple to set up.